 to go out of the box for WiFi connectivity.
 All Sonos products manufactured

-firmware upgrade and hereafter they will be able to work over WiFi.
+firmware upgrade and thereafter they will be able to work over Wi-Fi.

 - You cannot connect the Sonos system via both the SonosNet

 proprietary mesh network and WiFi; you will need to choose one.
 Sonos

 recommends using its proprietary SonosNet wireless mesh network over